Composite Decking VS Wood Decks

 Read the Warranty!
 Reading the warranty documentation from start to finish is crucial to choosing a material.
 The warranty will often point out inherent flaws in the product–basically, everything they exclude tells you a lot about the issues with any product.

 Most better products have stain and fade warranties, the best products cover labor for 5 years.

 Wolf PVC decking going on a PT frame with hidden fasteners.
 Joists get flashed to help the PT last as long as they expect the ASA wrapped PVC to last.

 30 years vs Centuries

 Composite decking has been made for about 30 years now.
 We humans have been making things outdoors from wood forever.
 We know generally the best softwoods last 20-30 years, tropical hardwoods last 30-40 in most climates.
 The majority of the first generation composite decks are looking a little dated now.
 They just didn’t live up to expectations.
-These products however, have come a long long way in a short time.
-The plastics that are used on the outside of the high end decking is the same composition used by automotive companies and that takes decades to fade out.
-For this reason, I humbly suggest that for appearance and durability and initial price for prefinished softwood deck, or an unfinished hardwood deck they are just about par for cost.
+These products, however, have come a long long way in a short time.
+The plastics that are used on the outside of the high-end decking are the same composition used by automotive companies and that takes decades to fade out.
+For this reason, I humbly suggest that for appearance and durability and initial price for prefinished softwood deck, or an unfinished hardwood deck they are just about par with the cost.

 The part of the equation that is nudging most people towards capped composite products is maintenance costs long term.